diop-bara/newborn-screening-ontology/README.md

 ---

 ### 2. Clone the repository
-Clone and navigate into the directory
+Open a terminal in the desired directory, clone the repository, and navigate into the directory.
 ```bash
 git clone https://github.com/diop-bara/newborn-screening-ontology.git
 cd newborn-screening-ontology